 After creating a Chinese website, you need to start to increase your visibility.
 As the most popular search engine in China by far and the 5th most consulted website in the world, Baidu is simply a step you can’t skip in China if you want to sell sportswear.
 In order to master Baidu, you will need first to optimize your website for it to be ranked on the first results of Baidu.
 Moreover, you can also display and advertise your company as Baidu is like an open window on the internet.
 Statistics show that if you do not appear on the first search page, you may lose 65% of your potential internet traffic.

 Therefore, it is strongly recommended to do search engine optimization in order to rank on the home page.
 Find the right keywords in order to be ranked higher on Baidu.
-This Chinese website will be your “storefront desk” in China, and PPC is also a great way of complement your ongoing search engine optimization.
+This Chinese website will be your “storefront desk” in China, and PPC is also a great way to complement your ongoing search engine optimization.

 Some tips for Baidu